A-G-F/metro-ui-jekyll/README.md

 3. Open <http://localhost:4000> in your browser, and voilà.

 Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).

 ## Compiling CSS and JavaScript

 Metro UI 4 Jekyll uses [Grunt](http://gruntjs.com/) with convenient methods for working with the framework.
 It's how we compile our code, run tests, and more.
-To use it, install the required dependencies as directed and then run some Grunt commands.
+To use it, install the required dependencies as directed and then run desired Grunt commands.

 ### Install Grunt